Babies have reflexes from birth and they instinctively know how to grasp a finger and root for the breast right from the beginning.

 The startle reflex will decrease and ultimately disappear when Your Baby is 4 to 6 months old.

 What if there is no reflex?

-#baby ‘s doctor is the one to notice any abnormalities in reflexes.
+Your Baby ‘s doctor is the one to notice any abnormalities in reflexes.
 Not reacting to the Moro reflex could signify damage to the brain or spinal cord, or it may be as a result of another injury.
 The pediatrician is the one to perform the test to find out what’s going on.